 We recognise the great importance of debate and critical thinking in helping young people make an informed choice about the military and its activities.
 This is particularly important for those thinking of a career in the forces, a uniquely risk-laden occupation, as our research on how mental health issues and risks of fatality particularly affect young service personnel indicates.
 If the military are allowed to have a presence and influence in the UK education system then it should be balanced by a thorough exploration of opposing views and approaches, as demanded by the 1996 Education Act.

 We provide written and audio-visual information and workshop materials which explore the issues and concerns, to facilitate debate.
-We also support those who wish to go a step further and call for an complete end to the military's influence in schools or colleges that they have a connection with.
+We also support those who wish to go a step further and call for an complete end to the military's influence in schools or colleges.

 Brief overview of the military's influence in UK schools and colleges

-In 2011-12, the most recent year for which data are available, UK armed forces visited around 11,000 secondary schools and colleges - a big increase on the 1000 visits made in 2008.
-Their teams offer presentations, ‘careers' sessions (including mock interviews), team activities, lesson plans, away days, and much more (see our briefing on military activity in UK schools).
-They also offer resources to teachers, scholarships to students in the sixth form or Further Education which commit them to joining the armed forces when they finish their studies, and a soldier is accompanying every coach of school students from state schools in England to the First World War battlefields (the centrepiece of the government's Centenary programme) for 'educational' purposes.
-In addition, the Department for Education havel created a 'Military Ethos in Schools' programme for disadvantaged state schools in England.
+In 2011-12, the most recent year for which UK-wide data are available, UK armed forces visited around 11,000 secondary schools and colleges - a notable increase on the 8450 visits made in 2007-8.
+Armed forces schools visits teams offer presentations, ‘careers' sessions (including mock interviews), team activities, lesson plans, away days, and much more (see our briefing on military activity in UK schools).
+They also offer resources to teachers; various scholarships to students in the sixth form or Further Education which commit them to joining the armed forces when they finish their studies; school trips to military bases and museums; and an Army soldier is accompanying every coach of school students from state schools in England to the First World War battlefields (the centrepiece of the government's Centenary programme) for 'educational' purposes.
+In addition, in 2012 the Department for Education created a 'Military Ethos in Schools' programme for disadvantaged state schools in England.
 The programme include a major expansion of Combined Cadet Forces, the Troops to Teachers scheme, the development of military 'academies' and 'free schools', and 'alternative provision with a military ethos' - military-style activities instead of normal lessons, for young people who are - or who are at risk of becoming - 'disengaged'.
 Lastly, there are numerous days in schools each year that have a military focus: Remembrance day, Red White and Blue Day, Camo Day, Uniform to Work Day, and National Heroes Day.

 Are military-led activities and military approaches appropriate within the education system?
 What about aspects of the 'military ethos' which are very different to the values of education, such as unquestioning obedience to 'superiors' rather than critical thinking?
 To what extent is this policy driven by militarism - the systematic promotion of the military and military approaches?
 We recognise that armed forces-related activities in schools can provide exciting and beneficial experiences, but we believe that there are alternative, non-military organisations and approaches that can have the same positive results, without the agendas of recruitment (with all the risks and downsides this brings) and deliberately giving students a positive impression of the armed forces.